 Mini travel grants: Grants of up to $1,000 will be awarded to faculty or graduate students who wish to attend big data conferences or establish collaborations with external faculty on projects using big data.
 Applicants must have a clear explanation of how the conference/training/travel will contribute to future research or skill building.

-Research seed grants: Up to four grants of up to $40,000 will be awarded to early-stage projects with high potential to generate external funding.
+Research seed grants: Up to three grants of up to $40,000 will be awarded to early-stage projects with high potential to generate external funding.
 These projects must make use of large data sets and involve collaboration between data science and public policy.
 Special consideration will be given to proposals that involve faculty collaborations between the hard and natural and the social sciences, and projects that would make use of Lawrence Livermore National Laboratory’s computing capacity.
 All projects must involve at least one full-time Georgetown researcher.

 Mini Travel Grants